 Although the initial dipole moments of the atoms are irrelevant to the eventual steady state, it is still worthwhile to choose the initial state carefully so that the system relaxes to the steady state as quickly as possible.
-This is critical when we deal with a large number of atoms: The efficiency of the computations becomes a major concern, especially as this numerical problem is not a good match to the paradigm underlying Open Science Grid.
+This is critical when we deal with a large number of atoms.
+The efficiency of the computations becomes a major concern, especially as this numerical problem is not a good match to the paradigm underlying Open Science Grid.

 In our simulations, after the initializations of the positions and velocities, the first step is to solve the same equations for the dipole moments of the atoms as in a stationary-atom simulation with inhomogeneous broadening.
 The resonance frequency of each atom is simply Doppler-shifted by $\Delta\omega=kv_z$.
 The solutions to these $6N$ linear equations provide the initial state for the dipole evolution described by Eq.~\eq{DIPOLEEQ}.